-One of the top ways to make a $1 million 401(k) a reality is to take full advantage of your employer match.
+One of the top ways to make the most of your 401(k) plan is to take full advantage of your employer match.
 That’s when an employer contributes an amount to your retirement savings plan in addition to what you contribute.
-The rules for matches vary by company, and often depend on the amount that you contribute yourself.
+The rules for matches vary by company and often depend on the amount you contribute.

 Let’s break down how employer matching works, the key rules to review, and how to maximize contributions to your workplace retirement plan.